Ontaelio/skypro_tgbot/README.md

 * /goals
 * /goal [\num]
 * /comments (when a goal is selected)
+* /users (when a board is selected).
+There's no way to get info on a particular user due to the way backend was done (as requested by the front).

 Note: /cat and /goal will return you back to the working category or goal if you used /boards or /cats to check the upper tree, unless the all option was used (see below).